Medication and Aids

 Some Conservative Treatment Methods can be Risky

-Your doctor should limit your injections, multiple coritsone steroid injections can cause the plantar fascia to rupture (tear), which can lead to a flat foot and chronic pain.
+Your doctor should limit your injections, multiple cortisone steroid injections can cause the plantar fascia to rupture (tear), which can lead to a flat foot and chronic pain.
 Most side effects are temporary, but skin weakening (atrophy) and lightening of the skin (depigmentation) can be permanent. (reference: PubMed - US National Library of Medicine National Institutes of Health)

 Stretching your plantar fascia can help increase your natural elasticity of the ligament and prevent tightness in your foot.
 This slight increase of blood flow to the area will help ease your pain.
 Tight calf muscles can put added stress on the fascia leading to more pain.
 Adding calf and plantar fascia stretches to your conservative treatments can offer a slight improvement.